Ni1kko/Spatial/README.md

 ## Getting started

 ### Prerequisites
-Microsoft Visual Studio 2019 16.10 (or newer), platform toolset v142 and Windows SDK 10.0.x.x are required in order to compile Osiris.
+Microsoft Visual Studio 2019 16.10 (or newer), platform toolset v142 and Windows SDK 10.0.x.x are required in order to compile Spatial.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Windows SDK is installed during Visual Studio Setup).

 ### Downloading